Skip to content

 Which Data Does the Scheme Provide Access To?

-Pseudonymized microdata are personal and business data where all identifying information, such as names, identification numbers (e.g., CPR and CVR), and addresses, have been removed.
+Pseudonymised microdata is personal and business data where no identifying information such as identification numbers (e.g. CPR and CVR) are recognisable.

 Price